teo-tsirpanis/Farkle/docs/diagnostics/FARKLE0002.md

 Furthermore, if the regex has an alternation in its root, each alternative will be considered separately.
 For example, a conflict between the regexes `a+` and `a{3}|b+` on the string `aaa` will be resolved again in favor of the latter.
 The variable-sized second alternative will not have an effect on the resolution of the conflict.

-In code, this error is represented by the `Farkle.Diagnostics.IndistinguishableSymbolsError` class.
+In code, this error is represented by the `Farkle.Diagnostics.Builder.IndistinguishableSymbolsError` class.
 A build diagnostic listener can cast the message object of diagnostics of this code to `IndistinguishableSymbolsError` to get more information about the conflicting symbols.

 Farkle will not emit this error multiple times for the same set of symbols.